cherrytoi/cse15l-lab2/report2.md

 Part 3

-In lab 2&3, I learned how to run a server through a computer.
+In labs 2 and 3, I learned how to run a server through a computer.
 I did know it was a concept that existed but have never tried utilizing the tool myself.
 Additionally, while running the server, through the lab I learned that if multiple attempts to try to connect to the same port at the same time and computer, there will be an error.